-educational materials mailed to your home that provide guidance on managing your specific chronic medical condition.
-This may include information on symptoms, warning signs, self-management techniques, recommended exams and medications;
+- educational materials that provide guidance on managing your specific chronic medical condition.
+This may include information on symptoms, warning signs, self-management techniques, recommended exams and medications; - access to educational and self-management resources on a consumer website; - an opportunity for the disease management nurse to work with your Physician to ensure that you are receiving the appropriate care; and - toll-free access to and one-on-one support from a registered nurse who specializes in your condition.
+Examples of support topics include: - education about the specific disease and condition, - medication management and compliance, - reinforcement of on-line behavior modification program goals, - preparation and support for upcoming Physician visits, - review of psychosocial services and community resources, - caregiver status and in-home safety,

-- access to educational and self-management resources on a consumer website; - an opportunity for the disease management nurse to work with your Physician to ensure that you are receiving the appropriate care; and - toll-free access to and one-on-one support from a registered nurse who specializes in your condition.
-Examples of support topics include: - education about the specific disease and condition, - medication management and compliance, - reinforcement of on-line behavior modification program goals, - preparation and support for upcoming Physician visits, - review of psychosocial services and community resources, - caregiver status and in-home safety, - use of mail-order pharmacy and In-Network providers.
+- use of mail-order pharmacy and In-Network providers.

 Participation is completely voluntary and without extra charge.
-If you think you may be eligible to participate or would like additional information regarding the program, please contact the number on the back of your ID card.
+If you think you may be eligible to participate or would like additional information regarding the program, please contact the number on your ID card.